ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Enable `IF NOT EXISTS` for `CREATE` statement by default.
 If either this setting or `IF NOT EXISTS` is specified and a table with the provided name already exists, no exception will be thrown.

 Default value: `false`.

+## enable_secure_identifiers

+If enabled, only allow secure identifiers which contain only underscore and alphanumeric characters

+Default value: `false`.